LCAV/easy-dsp/docs-source/docs/messages-ref.md

 #### Messages

-* Audio configuration: this message allows WSAudio to know the audio configuration choosed, so especially it can allocate the right buffer size.
+* Audio configuration: this message allows WSAudio to know the audio configuration choosed, so that it can allocate the correct buffer size.
     * Length in **bytes**: `4*sizeof(int)`;
     * Payload: four integer: `{buffer_frames}{rate}{channels}{volume}`:
         * `buffer_frames`: number of audio frames in one buffer;